dessert Review

 I have to thank my taste testers – The Poopah and Theoda who both enjoyed the pie.
 I think this would make a really great pie to take to someone’s house.
 It’s got rustic wow factor.

-And the film?
-I have to say that I really enjoyed it.
+at I really enjoyed it.
 It moved at a good slow pace.
 You really got to feel each situation and emotion.
 It is a girly film and I have to say I was in tears – big fat tears, but I’m not going to spoil it for you, I’m just going to say that I want to see it again and that’s always a good sign.

 Labour Day is out in cinemas now (March 2014)